Documentation · Reference

 - Neuro-imaging

-- Consult: if seen by neurology or psychiatry
+- Consult: if seen by neurology, geriatrics or psychiatry

 - History: onset, duration, details pre and post event, neurological deficits, chest pain, palpitations, lightheadedness, dizziness, etc.